-(a) Describe, for each of the areas listed in §303.21(a)(1), the evaluation and assessment procedures, consistent with §303.321, that will be used to measure a child's development; and initial eligibility, by Informed Clinical Opinion.
-If Informed Clinical Opinion is used, eligibility must be established within six months, or the case must be closed.
+(a) Describe, for each of the areas listed in §303.21(a)(1), the evaluation and assessment procedures, consistent with §303.321, that will be used to measure a child's development; and one of the other two methods (two evaluations or an eligible diagnosis) within six months, or the case must be closed.

-(b) Specify the level of developmental delay in functioning or other comparable criteria that constitute a developmental delay in one or more of the developmental areas identified in §303.21(a)(1).
+(b) Specify the level of developmental delay in functioning or other comparable criteria that constitute a developmental delay in one or more of the developmental areas identified in \$303.21(a)(1).